arash-sadeghi/Drum_Transformer/readme.md

 ## info
 - ```generated_midi = tokenizer(tokens.tokens)``` this works just fine you don't need the whole object
+- velocity outputs are mapped between zero and one. so in inference time multiply model output by 200

 ## Problem
 - [ ] output and input are not the same lenght. overfitting is perfect but output lenght is not complete